 In 1995, he founded the Hass Journalism Scholarship that provides help to Oregon High School graduates who major in journalism.
 The Hass Scholarship is administered by the Oregon Student Assistance Commission.

 He earned a B.S. from the Journalism School at the University of Oregon and an M.A. in Communications from American University in Washington, D.C.

 His wife, Tamra, who grew up in Pendleton, is a speech pathologist who has spent the last ten years specializing in helping children with autism and Aspergers Syndrome.
 She has co-written two books and CD manuals which are in high demand from teachers and parents.

-They have a fourteen-year-old daughter, Isabelle, and a five-year-old son, Sam.
+They have a sixteen-year-old daughter, Isabelle, and a six-year-old son, Sam.